5l1v3r1/takedown/README.md

 1. Save any page, example google.com
 2. Save it as login.html
 3. Fix paths as absolute paths
-4. Edit index.php and input login.html
+4. Edit index.php and enter login.html
-5. Index.php will provide access to fake login.html
+5. Index.php will reditect fake login.html
-6. Ip will be recorded
+6. Guest I.P will save
-7. Edit login.php for fake redirect
+7. Edit login.php, enter redirect url
-8. Search, action= and use action=login.php
+8. Search, action= in login.html and use action=login.php
 9. Save it and use these file as phishing or take over